peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 Creates a binary float from a string that represents a number.
 See the four-parameter FromString method.

-The following example converts a number in the form of a string to a `double` , or a 64-bit floating point number.    public static double StringToDouble(String str) {
+The following example converts a number in the form of string to a `double` , or a 64-bit floating point number.    public static double StringToDouble(String str) {
     return arbitrary-precision binary float.FromString(str).ToDouble();
     }